-- guiding the Company's strategic direction and purpose and approving its values; - monitoring the performance of the Manager and its compliance with the terms of the Management Agreement executed between the Company and the Manager, and whenever required, holding the Manager to account and satisfying itself that the reporting from the Manager to the Board is appropriate; - monitoring that the Manager is performing its duties in a skilful and diligent manner and that it operates appropriate risk and compliance monitoring programs; and - overseeing the operation of the Company.
+- guiding the Company's strategic direction; - monitoring the performance of the Manager and its compliance with the terms of the Management Agreement executed between the Company and the Manager, and whenever required, holding the Manager to account and satisfying itself that the reporting from the Manager to the Board is appropriate; - monitoring that the Manager is performing its duties in a skilful and diligent manner and that it operates appropriate risk and compliance monitoring programs; and - overseeing the operation of the Company.

-The Board Charter contemplates that one or more Executive Directors and/or a Chief Executive Officer may be appointed to the Board.
-The current Executive Director is Perpetual Limited's Group Executive Perpetual Investments, David Lane.
+The Board Charter contemplates that one or more Executive Directors and/ or a Chief Executive Officer may be appointed to the Board.
+The current Executive Director is Perpetual Limited Group Executive, International Asset Management, David Lane.
 Under the Board Charter, the Executive Director is responsible for the day to day management of the Company.
 The Company does not currently have a Chief Executive Officer.